 Date: Client's Name:

-Person to Contact in C se of Emergency:
+Person to Contact in Ca ase of Emergency:

 Relation to client: Phone:

-known allergies (e.g., to foods, medicines, environmental agents)?
-If y and describe the client's response to contact with the allergen(s). yes,
+to foods, medicines, envir s response to contact with ronmental agents)?
+If yes, n the allergen(s).

-ate action to be taken in case of contact with allergen(s).
+Please describe immed iate action to be taken in case of contact with aller gen(s).

-Signature of Person Co npleting Form:
+Signature of Person Co ompleting Form:

 Relationship to Client: